harrisonwu23/making-journal-240/journal-pages/week-04.md

 ![![prompt 4 of Gemini Code Generated visualisation of the data](/assets/week-04/prompt%204%20of_Gemini_Code_Generated_visualisation%20of%20the%20data.png)
 *"Gemini prompt 4 Generated visualisation of the data(Google Gemini, 2026)."*

+This is the most successful one so far.
+Although it has a strong AI-generated feel, it offers more visual and narrative elements and contains some textual errors.

 # Reflection